What to do if Windows 10 is stuck on signing out screen with a blue spinning circle

-As you know, each time you log out of your Windows 10 computer, it will take you to the login screen where you can switch user or log back in.
+As you know, each time you log out of your Windows 10 computer, it will take you to the login screen where you can switch users or log back in.
 But there are instances where Windows 10 remains stuck on the signing out screen, along with a blue spinning circle and all you can see is the process of your computer signing out, however, it does not progress and only gets stuck there.
-Thus, in this post, you will be guided on how you can resolve such issue on your Windows 10 computer.
+Thus, in this post, you will be guided on how you can resolve such an issue on your Windows 10 computer.

 So if you are one of the users who experience the same problem, there are several fixes you can check out if your computer is stuck on the signing out screen with a blue spinning circle.
 You can try to force shutdown your computer or troubleshoot the problem in a Clean Boot State.
 You could also try to check the status of the User Profile Service or repair User Profile, as well as run System Restore.
 For more details, refer to each one of the suggestions provided below.
 But before you troubleshoot the problem, make sure that you are logged in to your computer as an administrator.